Working Capital Advisors (UK) Ltd. Acquires Additional Shares in

-Working Capital Advisors (UK) Ltd., a London-based investment firm, recently expanded its stake in Funko Inc., a leading pop culture consumer products company.
-This article provides an in-depth analysis of the transaction, the profiles of both entities, and the potential implications of this investment.
+Working Capital Advisors (UK) Ltd., a London-based investment firm, has recently increased its stake in Funko Inc. (FNKO, Financial), a leading pop culture consumer products company.
+This article provides an in-depth analysis of the transaction, the profiles of both entities, and the potential implications for value investors.

 Details of the Transaction